What’s at stake?

 - supplies roughly 50% of the world’s commercial supply of wild sockeye salmon.

 - generates more than $1.5 billion a year in economic value, and

-- employs 14,000 full and part-time workers.
+- employs 14,000 workers.

 Protecting America’s Greatest Salmon Fishery

 “The pure waters of Bristol Bay have sustained my family for generations,” says Everett Thompson, a commercial fisherman and shareholder in the Bristol Bay Native Corporation.
 “This watershed provides a subsistence lifestyle and commercial fishery worth fighting for.”